tanmaydatta/sakshaatkar/README.md

 # sakshaatkar
-Download all amazon interview questions and save them as pdf.
+Download all amazon interview questions and save them as pdf.<br />
-Right now it only downloads amazon interview questions.
+Right now it only downloads amazon interview questions.<br />
-Will add other companies later.
+Will add other companies later.<br />